 Business Partnerships

-Most of the ideas we recommend are either free or low-cost, but if you need to earn some revenue, you can host a business partnership.
+While many of these ideas are free or low-cost, partnerships can also help generate revenue.
 This partnership can take a few forms, such as:

 - Pop-Up Dog Daycares: Invite local boarding facilities to host shaded “VIP cooling zones” or temporary play areas.
 This way, park visitors can drop their pets off at any of these areas while they go enjoy other park activities.
 We recommend partnering with responsible businesses that have strong kennel management practices, experience with animals, and software to responsibly manage registrations and capacity.

-- Sponsored Happy Hours: Partnering with local pet-friendly breweries or cafes to host evening park socials is sure to capture the interest of pet owners who also love a good drink.
+- Sponsored Happy Hours: Partnering with local pet-friendly breweries or cafes to host evening park socials can help attract pet owners who also love a good drink.
 If you disclose that a percentage of proceeds goes to park maintenance, they’ll be incentivized to support even more.

 - Mobile Grooming “Spa Days”: Have a few local mobile groomers set up in the park, offering discounted grooming services like nail trims or quick washes.
 This brings convenient services directly to parkgoers.